5637 steam locomotive group

 The ashpan should be checked and cleaned if required.
 Note that the rear half of the ashpan slopes up under the grate.
 This needs to be kept clear of ash daily otherwise the firebars will be damaged and the fire will not burn correctly.
 When emptying the ashpan, a hose should be used to dampen down the ash to stop it flying up and sticking to the motion.
 Great care should be taken not to spray any firebars or any part of the boiler with cold water.

 The paintwork should be cleaned with an oil / paraffin mix.
-Copper pipes, the chimney cap and the brasswork can be cleaned with metal polish.
+Copper pipes, the chimney cap and the brass work should be cleaned with metal polish.

 Allowing holes to form over any portion of the grate is to be avoided.
 The boiler pressure should be regulated by correct use of the dampers and good management of the fire.